smithy-lang/smithy-dafny/codegen/smithy-dafny-codegen/README.md

    Note the exact version of the `software.amazon.smithy` dependencies MAY NOT need to be `1.28.1` exactly, but MUST be consistent.

-3. Clone the GitHub repository for [smithy-dafny](https://github.com/awslabs/smithy-dafny) somewhere nearby, being sure to initialize submodules.
-   If this repository is still private, reach out to aws-arg-dafny@amazon.com for access.
+3. Make a copy of the `TestModels/dafny-dependencies/StandardLibrary` directory for the generated code to refer to.

-   This is necessary because it contains reusable Dafny code that the generated client will depend on, but is not yet independently distributed for shared use.
+   This is necessary because the runtime library code the generated code will depend on is not yet available as a shared Dafny library.

 4. Create a `smithy-build.json` file with the following contents, substituting "smithy.example#ExampleService" with the name of the service